danielmiester/bip39/readme.md

 Click the addresses or private keys to toggle view of a QR code of same address.

-Click the Show QR buttons by the root key and extended public and private keys to show a qr code sutible for importing into a wallet on a mobile device.
+Click the Show QR buttons by the root key and extended public and private keys to show a qr code sutible for importing into a wallet on a mobile device.git co

 The BIP32 keys can be used at [bip32.org](https://bip32.org) if desired.